cloudknit-io/cloudknit/docs/settings/aws_credentials.md

 * `Secret Access Key`
 * `Session Token` [Optional]

 There are 3 scopes to which these secrets can be added, `company`, `team`, `environment`.
-By default, zlifecycle tries to find secrets at environment level, then at team level and lastly at company level.
+By default, **zLifecycle** tries to find secrets at environment level, then at team level and lastly at company level.